ionic-team/capacitor-docs/versioned_docs/version-v5/apis/watch.md

 This currently only supports iOS.
 This guide assumes you've already added iOS to your capcacitor project.

 Also note - all of this will only work with an actual Apple Watch.
-Simulators don't allow the app<->watch communcation like real devices do.
+Simulators don't allow the app&lt;->watch communcation like real devices do.

 ## Install